stephgou/scripts/README.md

 ### GandiDNSZoneUpdate ###

 A script that enables to update your Gandi DNS Zone with A or CNAME records (in PowerShell using a C# dynamic assembly code and xmlrpcnet : CookComputing.XmlRpcV2.dll tested with version 3.0.0.266 from https://www.nuget.org/packages/xmlrpcnet/)

+### ASE-ApplicationGateway ###
+A script that enables to deploy an ASE with different App Services exposed through an Application Gateway